usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### <a name="4-4-1-3"></a>4.4.1.3 Validation Requirements

-The CSP SHALL validate identity evidence as follows:

-Each piece of evidence SHALL be validated with a process that can achieve the same strength as the evidence presented.
+The CSP SHALL validate each piece of evidence with a process that can achieve the same strength as the evidence presented.
 For example, if two forms of STRONG identity evidence are presented, each piece of evidence will be validated at a strength of STRONG.

 See [Section 5.2.2 Validating Identity Evidence](#evidence_validation) for more information on validating identity evidence.